doina1234/genome_analysis_pipeline_update/README.md

 # Genome analysis pipeline update
-By Judith Bergadà Pijuan
+By Sara Schütz

 This Snakemake pipeline is aimed to perform the assembly and annotation of paired-end sequencing reads, as well as to compare the genome content of the given DNA sequences.
 In addition, it performs a variant calling analysis in order to detect the SNPs across sequences, and it also determines the spa type.
 Given multiple paired-end sequencing reads (FASTQ files), it provides a table file showing the genome content comparison, and (multiple) tables showing the SNPs detected across strains.
-Outputs have the same format as given by software Roary and Snippy.
+Outputs have the same format as given by software descirped below.
 The pipeline also provides the de novo assembly of the sequencing reads and their annotation.

 ## Overview
 The Snakemake pipeline performs the following steps:

 1. **Quality Control and Trimming**
    - `fastqc_raw`: Runs [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on raw sequencing reads to assess the quality of the reads by providing summary statistics and visualizations.
-   - `trimmomatic`: Uses [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to remove low-quality bases and adapter sequences from raw reads to improve downstream analysis.
+   - `fastp`: Uses [FastP](https://github.com/OpenGene/fastp)to remove low-quality bases and adapter sequences from raw reads to improve downstream analysis.
    - `fastqc_trimmed`: Runs FastQC again on the trimmed reads to verify the quality improvements made by Trimmomatic.
    - `multiqc`: Uses [MultiQC](https://multiqc.info/) to aggregate multiple FastQC reports into a single, comprehensive summary report.